-Valid passport Current biometric photo Visa, where necessary Proof of a school training place in Germany (e.B. training contract) In the case of qualified vocational training: proof of sufficient language skills (B1) if the educational institution has not already tested your language skills or if no preparatory German course is completed.
-Proof of subsistence and health insurance (proof of subsistence may be provided, for example.B. by opening a blocked account or by making a declaration of commitment) If you have not yet reached the age of 18-- the consent of the person entitled to take care of your personal being.
+Valid passport Current biometric photo Visa, if required Proof of a school-based training place in Germany (e.B. training contract) In the case of qualified vocational training: Proof of sufficient language skills (B1) if the educational institution has not already tested your language skills or if no preparatory German course is completed.
+Proof of subsistence and health insurance (proof of subsistence can be provided, for example.B by opening a blocked account or submitting a declaration of commitment) If you have not yet reached the age of 18-- the consent of the person(s) entitled to personal custody.

-You have a recognised and valid passport or passport replacement and, if necessary for entry, a suitable visa.
+You have a recognised and valid passport or passport substitute and - if required for entry - a sappropriated visa.
 There is no interest in expulsion against you.
-Your stay does not endanger or affect the interests of the Federal Republic of Germany.
-You have a school training place in Germany School-based vocational training leads to a state-recognised vocational qualification in accordance with federal or state regulations.
-The course is not aimed exclusively at nationals of a State.
+Your stay does not endanger or adversely affect the interests of the Federal Republic of Germany.
+You have a school-based training place in Germany According to federal or state regulations, school-based vocational training leads to a state-recognised vocational qualification.
+The course is not aimed exclusively at nationals of a state.
 Your livelihood is secured.
-If you have qualified vocational training, you can demonstrate the required language skills If you have not reached the age of 18: the persons entitled to take care of persons have agreed to your stay in Germany.
+With qualified vocational training, you can prove the required language skills If you have not reached the age of 18: the persons entitled to personal custody have agreed to your stay in Germany.